Trauma-Sensitive Yoga (TSY and TCTSY)

 TCTSY offers a method to allow you to reconnect with your physical experience, which ultimately results in a reduction in symptoms of complex trauma and PTSD (see publications below).

 How does trauma-sensitive yoga differ from a typical yoga class?

 The language is very specific and focused on inviting your attention towards your physical experience.
 Even thought its called "yoga" we don't always use yoga forms.
 Sometimes we might invite awareness to sensations associated with sitting, standing, walking, or hand movements.
 If appropriate, yoga forms are used to create physical experiences that they client can adjust or explore.

 What to expect in a TCTSY session

-Our sessions are designed to provide a supportive and non-judgmental environment for you to develop a deeper connection with your body.
+Our sessions are designed to provide a supportive and non-judgmental environment for you to reconnect to your physical experience at your own pace.
 You will have the opportunity to practice gentle and accessible yogic techniques including stretching, strengthening, and breathing.
 The option to practice using a chair is available.